Scottrade ReviewOpen an Account

 Immediately, I felt like I was in good hands and couldn't help but think that Scottrade was going to be my new best friend.

-Scottrade, which won our title for Best Overall Client Experience in our 2013 Review of Online Brokers, offers the most personalized customer service out of any of the full-service brokers I've tested.
+Scottrade, which won our title for Best Overall Client Experience in our 2012, 2013, and 2014 Review of Online Brokers, offers the most personalized customer service out of any of the full-service brokers I've tested.
 And considering the competition, this is no small feat.
 I found that Scottrade is the only online broker that completely leans on their local branch office network.
 Calling the support phone number on the Scottrade website during market hours prompts you for your zip code, then redirects you automatically to your local branch office.

 The only downside I found with Scottrade's phone support is that it is not 24/7, unlike TD Ameritrade, ETRADE, Fidelity, and Charles Schwab, who all offer phone support any day, any time.
-Then again, I can't remember the last time I needed to urgently speak with a representative at 2 a.m. and could not wait until the morning.

 Commissions & Fees